owncloud/docs-client-branding/docs/new-version-branch.md

 16. In `site.yml` of [docs](https://github.com/owncloud/docs/blob/master/site.yml) adjust the last **two** branches at `url: https://github.com/owncloud/docs-client-branding.git` accordingly
     (in section `content.sources.url.branches`)
+17. In `site.yml` of [docs](https://github.com/owncloud/docs/blob/master/site.yml) adjust all `-version` keys in section `attributes` related to this repo according the new and former releases.

 **Step 4: Protection and Renaming**

-17. Go to the settings of the this repository and change the protection of the branch list (Settings > Branches) so that the `1.x` branch gets protected and the `1.x-2` branch is no longer protected.
+18. Go to the settings of the this repository and change the protection of the branch list (Settings > Branches) so that the `1.x` branch gets protected and the `1.x-2` branch is no longer protected.
-18. Rename the `1.x-2` branch to `x_archived_1.x-2`
+19. Rename the `1.x-2` branch to `x_archived_1.x-2`

 **Text Suggestion for Step 2**